NoroffFEU/development-platforms/mysql-case-study.md

 - MySQL programs can be invoked with the `--help` or `-?` option to obtain online assistance

+### Limitations:
+When users use some storage engines other than the default of InnoDB, MySQL doesn't comply with the full SQL standard for some of the implemented

 Example feature table:

 | Feature | Description |